Presentations: Begin with the End

 But before you can ask them for something, you need to decide what you want them to do.

-My request of you: this week, before you schedule a presentation or a meeting, decide, what do you want people to do?
+My request of you: this week, before you schedule a presentation or a meeting, decide, what's the outcome you seek?
+What do you want them to do?

 In other words, begin with the end in mind.